drocheam/optrace/docs/source/usage/image.rst

 Iterative Render
 _______________________

+With the default tracing operation, all rays are stored in memory.
-When tracing, the amount of rays is limited by the system's available RAM.
+This leads to the number of rays being limited by the system's available RAM.
-Many million rays would not fit in the finite working memory.
+A typical PC can only simulate a few million rays without running out of memory.

 The function :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>` exists
 to allow the usage of even more rays.
-It does multiple traces and iteratively adds up the image components to a summed image.
+It does multiple traces and iteratively adds up the resulting images.
-In this way there is no upper bound on the ray count.
+Doing this, there is no upper bound on the ray count.
-With enough available user time, images can be rendered with many billion rays.

 Parameter :python:`N` provides the overall number of rays for raytracing.
 The returned value of :meth:`iterative_render <optrace.tracer.raytracer.Raytracer.iterative_render>`
 is a list of rendered detector images.

-If the detector position parameter :python:`pos` is not provided, a single detector image is rendered at the position of the detector specified by :python:`detector_index`.
+If the detector position parameter :python:`pos` is not provided, a single detector image is rendered at the detector specified by :python:`detector_index`.

 .. testcode::

    rimg_list = RT.iterative_render(N=1000000, detector_index=1)

-If :python:`pos` is provided as coordinate, the detector is moved before tracing.
+If :python:`pos` is provided as 3D coordinate, the detector is moved to this position before tracing.

 .. testcode::